Visiting as part of the Tourism Challenge? Find out more »

 Presented as part of the exhibition Future Geographies: Art in the Century of Climate Change, SANCTUARY: The Ancient Forest Experience is an immersive installation created by artist, ethnobotanist, educator and activist Dr. T’uy’t’tanat Cease Wyss in collaboration with filmmakers Damien Gillis and Olivier Leroux.

-At the heart of the exhibition is a life-sized replica of an 1,800-year-old red cedar.
-Inside, visitors enter a geodesic dome where a stunning 360° film transports them deep into some of British Columbia’s last remaining ancient forests—places rarely seen, increasingly threatened and profoundly sacred.
+Inside a dome that represents an 1,800-year-old red cedar, viewers encounter a projection of 360° visuals that transport them to some of BC’s last remaining ancient forests—places rarely seen, increasingly threatened and profoundly sacred.

 Narrated by Dr. Wyss, this multi-sensory work is accompanied by a layered soundscape of birdsong, flowing streams and waterfalls.
-It also highlights the flora and fauna of these ecosystems, including culturally modified trees, living evidence of the Squamish Nation’s long-term care and use of Stal’Kaya.
-Red and yellow cedars, traditionally used to make canoes, paddles, baskets and other vital cultural objects, feature prominently in the film, with a selection of works displayed in the gallery.
+It also highlights the flora and fauna of these ecosystems, including culturally modified trees, living evidence of the Squamish Nation’s long-term care and use of Stalkaya.
+Red and yellow cedars, traditionally used to make canoes, paddles, baskets, clothing and other vital cultural objects, feature prominently in the film, with a selection of works displayed in the gallery.